liquidinvestigations/node/docs/Development.md

 And re-run `./liquid deploy`.

+Whenever any of those repos' `master` branches are changed upstream, you must run `./clone https` again to update the ones you are not working on.
+The command will run `git pull --ff-only`, so it won't affect repositories where there is work in progress.

 ## Removing dead jobs from nomad

 In order to remove dead jobs from nomad run the following command: